dustinpeerce/dustinpeerce.github.io/_posts/2018-03-09-project-1-chow-down.markdown

 project-date: Work-In-Progress
 download: TBA
 source: Not Available
-description: Similar to an Endless Runner, the player character in Falling Bird is moving infinitely through a series of obstacles.
-The player tilts their device to move the character horizontally.
+description: Similar to an Endless Runner, the player in Chow Down is moving infinitely through a series of obstacles.
+The player tilts their mobile device to move the character from side to side.
 Every obstacle has a door that allows passage, but the doors can only be opened with specific touch-input.
-Once a door has been opened, you can collect a gem that appears in the doorway.
-The gems will start to grow as soon as you open the door, and bigger gems are worth more points.
+Once a door has been opened, you can collect points that appear in the doorway.
-inspiration: Project Falling Bird is meant for gamers like me who crave difficult challenges.
-It's very easy to learn, but very difficult to master.
-The game rewards the player with leaderboards, achievements, and an in-game shop that lets them purchase new characters.
-Project Falling Bird uses a free-to-play model, and is designed to keep the player interested with frequent rewards.
+inspiration: Chow Down will be free to play, and offers a very challenging experience.
 ---